b7s9/audiobook-player/README.md

 ## About

 This is an audio book player made for a friend and I to use to fall asleep to.
 The user must first enter a positive affirmation, which will be displayed above the audio player.
 Different books and chapters can be selected for playback.
+Supports user preferred color scheme.

 Uses:
 - React